ryankurte/efm32-base/README.md

 # EFM32 Base Project

 This base project is designed to provide a quick and platform independent method of building projects for Silicon Labs EFM32 microcontrollers.
+Designed and tested on OSX and Debian.
+Windows might work with cygwig/mingw/gnuwindows tools, but hasn't been attempted.

 [![Build Status](https://travis-ci.org/ryankurte/efm32-base.svg)](https://travis-ci.org/ryankurte/efm32-base)